 In addition to diagnosing and treating gynecologic cancers, our program provides access to clinical trials for our ovarian, endometrial and cervical cancers.
 Our patients who have a hereditary cancer, or at high risk for developing one, have access to genetic counseling.

 Studies repeatedly show that women treated by a gynecologic oncologist are more likely to have better outcomes, including higher survival rates than those treated by non-specialists.
-Due to the extra years of subspecialty training, gynecologic oncologists have a remarkable breadth of specialized skills including advanced diagnostic capabilities for the removal of tumors, and the administration of chemotherapy.
+Due to the extra years of subspecialty training, gynecologic oncologists have a remarkable breadth of specialized skills including advanced diagnostic and therapeutic capabilities for the removal of tumors, and the administration of chemotherapy.

 Minimally Invasive (Laparoscopic) Surgery: Laparoscopic surgery is a minimally invasive surgical treatment that uses several thin instruments with the assistance of a video camera.
 During the procedure, small incisions are made and thin tubes (called trocars) are placed through these incisions.
 This minimally invasive-surgery typically benefits the patient with having shorter hospital stays, less discomfort and reduced recovery time.

 Fertility-Preserving Surgery: Our gynecologic oncologists are highly skilled at utilizing fertility-sparing surgical techniques to help maximize your childbearing options.
 For appropriate cases of early-stage gynecologic cancers, certain conservative treatments may be considered.

 Complex Pelvic Surgery: Gynecologic oncologists are uniquely trained to perform highly specialized surgical procedures for the treatment of complex, benign gynecologic conditions.